Yehia304/CMS/README.md

 Step by step how to run :
 1- Clone/Download the project
 2- open it via any ide
+3- execute composer install
-3- make a new .env file inside the root directory and put the database credentials 4- execute php artisan key:generate
+4- make a new .env file inside the root directory and put the database credentials 5- execute php artisan key:generate
-5- execute php artisan migrate --seed
+6- execute php artisan migrate --seed

 Admin : email : yehiafml20333@gmail.com password :123456789